heyman/postgresql-backup/README.md

 * `DB_PASS`: Postgres password
 * `DB_USER`: Postgres username
 * `DB_NAME`: Name of database to import into

+The following environment variables are required if the file to restore is not already in the backup volume:

 * `S3_PATH`: Amazon S3 directory path in the format: s3://bucket-name/some/path
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`